QuTech-Delft/quantuminspire/README.md

 ## Installation

 The recommended way of installing the CLI is to use `pipx`.
+(Conda users should refer to the subsection below).
 After following the [pipx installation instructions](https://pipx.pypa.io/stable/installation), run the following command:

 ```bash
 pipx install quantuminspire